Also known as: dragon flag, dragon hold, straddle dragon, straddle flag, wall bars dragon flag

 How to Do Straddle dragon flag hold

-1. Set up grip: Lie on the ground and grab a low bar or sturdy anchor behind your head; establish a firm scapular-depressed grip before lifting.
+1. Set up grip: Lie on the ground and grasp a low bar or sturdy anchor behind your head with a shoulder-width or slightly wider grip.

 Muscle Groups